Queen's 10,000 diamonds on display in London

 Of all the royals represented in the exhibition, Queen Mary's name came up most often.

-Queen Elizabeth's grandmother clearly had a passion for jewellery, and among her acquisitions was a snuff box made originally for Frederick II of Prussia and his court.
+Queen Elizabeth's grandmother clearly had a passion for jewelry, and among her acquisitions was a snuff box made originally for Frederick II of Prussia and his court.